 13- Daemon calls about the expiration date on my friends

-Maybe this has gone over some of your heads, wonderful readers of mine, but the grand majority of my time during these past few chapters has been spent walking, or in some cases running for dear life.
-Now, knowing how riveting that is to read, I'm happy to declare we will be starting off with more of the same.
+Maybe this has gone over some of your heads, wonderful readers, but the grand majority of my time during these past few chapters has been spent walking, or in some cases running for dear life.
+Now, knowing how riveting that is to read, I'm pleased to declare that we'll be starting off with more of the same.

 We walked.
-Agaveah up front, Lazuli and I trailing behind.
+Agaveah up front, Lazuli and I trailing.
 Putting one foot in front of the other had become a mindless game.
-We did it in silence, and, in Lazuli's case, with our eyes glued to the ground.
-The sprinkle turned to a drizzle.
-Each step was a slosh.
+We did so in silence.
+The sprinkle turned to a drizzle; each step a slosh.
 By the look of the angry clouds overhead, it didn't plan on slowing anytime soon.

-It wasn't long before fatigue started gnawing at both Lazuli and I, a feeling I'd grown accustomed to during those past days of cat and mouse.
-The acquaintance didn't make me hate it any less.
-Then again, hating drained more energy than it was worth, so I resigned myself to the blues.
+Fatigue soon gnawed at my bones, a feeling I'd grown accustomed to during the past days of cat and mouse.
 Agaveah on the other hand seemed right as rain.
 I supposed lassitude was a foreign concept when you slept in a tree for hundreds of years.
 Still, I wasn't about to be outdone by a nymph.
-I kept my mouth shut, legs growing weary.
+I kept my mouth shut even as my legs grew evermore weary.

-I felt it when we left Réimse Fola.
-A stifling presence lifted off my shoulders, one that'd been almost unnoticed even as it weighed me down.
-I took in a breath of unsullied air and straightened my slouch.
-We were finally free from the oppressive fog.
+I felt it as we left Réimse Fola.
+A stifling presence lifted from my shoulders, one that'd been almost unnoticed even as it weighed me down.
+I took in a breath of unsullied air and straightened my slouch, finally free from the oppressive fog.
 The landscape opened around us.
-It was a surprise to find we weren't even in a prairie anymore.
-We stood on the side of a hill, about to begin a gradual climb.
+The prairie morphed into a gradual hill.
 As the remaining mist parted, I stared up in awe at the vast highlands ahead of us.

 The moon rested between two snow-crested peaks.
 Shining, it illuminated the sparsely vegetated incline.
 The few shrubs that did grow were small and shrivelled, just barely hanging on to life.
 A cool breeze rumbled through my braids.
 It was refreshing.
 Could've been even more so if there weren't pebble-sized droplets crashing down on me as well.

 Agaveah halted; Lazuli and I tottered to a stop behind her.
-Raising her head for the first time since our walk had begun, Lazuli marveled at the landscape.
-The rise and fall of her chest seemed rapid, her face pale and uncomely.
+Raising her head for the first time since our walk had begun, Lazuli marvelled at the landscape.
+The rise and fall of her chest seemed rapid, her face pale.
 My concern spiked.
-She wouldn't make it another hour.

 "Nymph, any chance we could take a breather?"
 I asked.